Clothes and textiles

 Recycling Unwearables

-If it can’t be reworn, let it be reborn.
-Unwearables are clothes that are not destined to be worn again - for example, holey socks, ripped tights or torn T-shirts.
-Alternatively, they could be items that you wouldn’t pass on to someone else, such as underwear.
-The good news is these can have a life as something new.
+If clothes can’t be reworn, let them be reborn!
+Unwearables are clothes that are not destined to be worn again.
+These include things such as holey socks, ripped tights or torn T-shirts.
+They could also be items you wouldn’t pass on to someone else, such as underwear.

-If your items cannot be repaired, reused or worn again, take them along to your nearest neighbourhood textile recycling bank so that they can be reborn.
+If you can't repair of reuse your items, recycle them at your nearest neighbourhood textile recycling bank.
 Your ‘unwearables’ can become anything from a carpet or mattress, to sofa stuffing or wiper rags.

-These neighbourhood textile recycling banks are only for flat textiles, such as clothes, curtains, duvet covers and pillow cases.
-Stuffed textiles, such as cushions, duvets and pillows need to be taken to the Recycling Centre to be recycled.
+Textile recycling banks accept 'flat' textiles, such as clothes, curtains, duvet covers and pillow cases.
+You can take stuffed textiles, such as cushions, duvets and pillows to a Recycling Centre.